housecurve/housecurve.github.io/docs/usage/connecting.md

 HouseCurve must stay in the foreground when taking measurements.
 If you need to use your iPhone/iPad to trigger the playback of the test signal, put the player into single song repeat.
 You can then switch back to HouseCurve and capture measurements as needed.

-Note - the AirPlay button is disabled in this mode.
+Note - External stimulus mode overrides any wireless or wired connection.
+The AirPlay button will be disabled.